christinesalim/Nasa/README.md

 # Nasa Exoplanet Flights

-A React + Node project to determine habitable exoplanets and allow a user to schedule a flight to them.
+A React + Node + MongoDB application to determine habitable exoplanets and schedule a flight to a planet.
 An exoplanet is a planet outside the earth’s solar system with conditions favorable to life.
+The application also displays upcoming launches and allows the user to abort a launch.
+The History page displays launches scheduled by the user in the application and by SpaceX Technology Corp. since 2006.

 ![System Architecture](doc_images/SofwareArchitecture.png)